vahidAK/PatMat/README.md

 ```
 nanopolish index -d /path/to/Fast5_files reads.fastq
 ```
+You can also specify sequencing summary file to accelerate indexing.
 Nanopolish index proccess can be time consuming. [f5c](https://github.com/hasindu2008/f5c) which is an optimised and GPU accelerated version of nanopolish can be used for indexing fastq using fast5 files on multiple threads.

 ```
 f5c index -t 60 --iop 100 -d /path/to/Fast5_files reads.fastq